-Each student will be assigned to begin the year in either one of two blocks-Block A or Block B. The order of the clerkship rotations is set within each block and cannot be changed.
+Each student will be assigned to begin the year in either one of eight tracks.
+The order of the clerkship rotations is set within each block and cannot be changed.
 Students will have the opportunity to participate in a lottery to make site requests for their clerkships.
-Participation in the lottery is optional.
+Participation in the lottery is optional and those who do not participate will have their clerkship schedule and clinical site assignments made for them by the Office of Medical Education.
 Regardless of lottery results, the students' final rotation and site selection must be based on curricular requirements and clerkship site availability.

-The lottery will include the opportunity to request: which block to begin/end with (Block A - Med/Surgery or Block B - Fam Med., OB/GYN, & Pediatrics), preference of clinical site, and also give the opportunity to voice any special accommodations needed.
+The lottery will include the opportunity to request: which clerkship to begin/end, preference of clinical site, and also give the opportunity to voice any special accommodations needed.
 Reasonable efforts will be made to accommodate requests.